britzl/defcon/README.md

 If the command given to the console doesn't match any known command the entered string will be run as arbitrary Lua code instead.

 ### Extend
 You can extend the console with commands of your own.
-This is the true power of the console since it can speed up testing and help with debugging.

 #### Commands from module functions
 You can add whole modules and have all functions mapped as commands: